CodeBerrySchool/dom-book-to-do-app/notes.md

    - a title
    - an input field
    - an Add button
+   - a removeAll completed button
-   (probably we can do all of these in just the HTML)
+   ( we can do all of these in just the HTML)

    -then we will need:
       - the Add button to take action: to make a new list element and show it in the page